bloominstituteoftechnology/iOS-Build-Sprint-4/README.md

 ### Countdown Tracker
 #### Description
 - Create a record of some event happening in the future and provide an interface to show how many days, hours, minutes, seconds are left.
 Let the user add tags or categories to each event.
 Provide settings to allow the user to decide how granular the countdowns should be.
 Allow the user to sort/filter the events by tags/categories or show in order of when they will come due.

-### Notes Transcriber
-#### Description

-Using iOS 13’s new speech-to-text API, provide either a live audio recording, or a pre-recorded audio file and allow the app to create a transcription as text that can be exported.

-#### Technologies

-* Speech-to-text API
-* Share sheet to export text

 ## Deliverables